niklas-holmstrand/t-amqp-test/README.md

 # Simulation of tpsys and stack up to GraphQL and react app

-Make sure proto compiler, protoc, is install and compile proto-files ./build.sh
+Make sure proto compiler, protoc, is install and compile proto-files and install java script dependencies ./build.sh

-If not done already, install needed node packages npm install cd frontend/tpsys_tiny npm install

 Tha factory configuration is fetched from smtdb or from own hardcoded DB simulation.
 This selection in done by commenting one of these in factory_data/factory_data.js.
-The hardcoded factory is found in factory_data/myFactory.js
+The hardcoded standard factory is found in factory_data/myFactory.js

 ## Start all components for a simulated factory in separated gnome-terminal tabs

+Make sure gnome-terminal is installed

 ./spinup_factory.sh
 (if message broker is already running some docker complaints have to be ignored)

 If all goes well a all components are started an a webbrowser is opened connected to factory.
+In the simX-tabs it is possible to write simulator commands like "manload", "magbut 8" etc

 ## Start components manually